-- Colleges and universities have the right and authority to determine program requirements and course offerings in accordance with their institutional missions. - Colleges and universities have the responsibility to communicate and publish their requirements and course offerings to students and the public, including information about student transfer rights and responsibilities. - Colleges and universities have the responsibility to communicate their admission and transfer related decisions to students in writing (electronic or paper).
+- 1. Colleges and universities have the right and authority to determine program requirements and course offerings in accordance with their institutional missions. - 2.
+Colleges and universities have the responsibility to communicate and publish their requirements and course offerings to students and the public, including information about student transfer rights and responsibilities. - Colleges and universities have the responsibility to communicate their admission and transfer related decisions to students in writing (electronic or paper).

-ASSOCIATE OF ARTS DIRECT TRANSFER AGREEMENT (AA-DTA)
+ASSOCIATE IN ARTS DIRECT TRANSFER AGREEMENT (AA-DTA)

-A candidate for the Associate of Arts (DTA) degree must complete 90 credits in academic courses numbered 100 and above with a cumulative grade point average of at least 2.0.
+A candidate for the Associate in Arts (DTA) degree must complete 90 quarter credits in academic courses numbered 100 and above with a cumulative grade point average of at least 2.0.
 Courses must be chosen from the following specified distribution areas: communication - 10 credits, quantitative/ symbolic reasoning - 5 credits, humanities - 15 credits, social sciences - 15 credits, mathematics/science - 15 credits, healthrelated and physical education/recreational and leisure activities - 5 credits, and 25 credits in approved general electives.
 At least 5 credits must be W-designated (writing-intensive).
 At least 5 credits must be D-designated (global/diversity).
-At least 30 credits must be earned from Spokane Community College or Spokane Falls Community College with at least 15 credits earned in residence at the college awarding the degree or certificate.
-It is highly recommended that students meet with a counselor or academic adviser at Spokane Community College, Spokane Falls Community College or the Institute for Extended Learning on a regular basis to be sure that requirements specified in this degree are met.
+PE activity courses are limited to a maximum of three credits for the entire degree.
+At least 30 credits must be earned in residence from Spokane Community College or Spokane Falls Community College with at least 15 credits earned in the required distribution areas at the college awarding the degree.
+It is highly recommended that students meet with a counselor or academic adviser at Spokane Community College or Spokane Falls Community College on a regular basis to be sure that requirements specified in this degree are met.
 Students should also seek academic advising at the four-year institution to which they plan to transfer early in their educational planning to learn about additional requirements and procedures for admission.
 Degree requirements may change; for current requirements students should consult a counselor or academic adviser.
 Prior college-level credits and grade points are transferred for calculating total credits and GPA.